 - The red map pin indicates the positions of sightings and on zooming in this becomes a square

 - Zoom in or out by clicking on the + or — symbol.
 To scroll right or left, right click on the screen and drag the map.

 A red square indicates that the sighting is less than 30 years old; a blue square indicates that the sighting is more than 30 years old.

 NOTE: Protected and endangered species will only be shown at 10 kilometre resolution.

-Information for all the different groups held by OWIARC will be uploaded to this site over a period of time, so if you can’t find what you’re looking for now please visit again to check for updates.
+Information for all the different groups held by OWIARC will be uploaded to this site in due course, so if you can’t find what you’re looking for now please visit again to check for updates.